ldevulder/arm-uboot-tools/README.md

 # arm-uboot-tools

-Tools for compiling/burning official ATF and/or U-Boot on some ARM SoC boards.
+Tools for compiling/burning official ATF (ARM only) and/or U-Boot on some ARM/RISC-V SoC boards.